Options Strategies: Covered Call

 Upside Profit at Expiration if Not Assigned: Any Gains in Stock Value + Premium Received

-Maximum profit will occur if the price of the underlying stock you own is at or above the call option's strike price, either at its expiration or when you might be assigned an exercise notice for the call before it expires.
-The risk of real financial loss with this strategy comes from the shares of stock held by the investor.
+Maximum profit will occur if the price of the underlying stock you own is at or above the covered call option's strike price,either at its expiration or when you might be assigned an exercise notice for the call before it expires.
+The risk of real financial loss with the covered call investment strategy comes from the shares of stock held by the investor.
 This loss can become substantial if the stock price continues to decline in price as the written call expires.
 At the call's expiration, loss can be calculated as the original purchase price of the stock less its current market price, less the premium received from initial sale of the call.
-Any loss accrued from a decline in stock price is offset by the premium you received from the initial sale of the call option.
+Any loss accrued from a decline in stock price is offset by the premium you received from the initial sale of the covered call option.
 As long as the underlying shares of stock are not sold, this would be an unrealized loss.
 Assignment on a written call is always possible.
 An investor holding shares with a low cost basis should consult his tax advisor about the tax ramifications of writing calls on such shares.

 BEP: Stock Purchase Price - Premium Received